Gerd Kische

-Gerhard Kische (born 23 October 1951 in Teterow) is a former German football player.
+Gerhard "Gerd" Kische (born 23 October 1951 in Teterow) is a former German football player.

 Kische played for FC Hansa Rostock from 1970 to 1981.

-On the national level, he played for the East Germany national team (59 and 63 matches respectively), and was a participant at the 1974 FIFA World Cup.
+On the national level, he played for the East Germany national team (63 matches without scoring), and was a participant at the 1974 FIFA World Cup.
 He won gold at the 1976 Olympic football competition.
 He won his first cap in 1971 against Mexico.